 6 mint leaves and one mint sprig

-1. In a tall mixing glass muddle watermelon and mint leaves with simple syrup.
-Add rum and lime juice then fill with ice and shake vigorously.
+1. In a tall mixing glass, mix watermelon and mint leaves with simple syrup.
+Add rum and lime juice and then fill with ice and shake vigorously.

 2. Strain over fresh ice into a Collins glass.
 Top with sparkling water and swirl gently.
 Garnish with mint sprig.
 Enjoy!